Jump to navigation Jump to search

 - Expect to get lost in the Alesso, Murky Station, and Goat Heist maps during your first few runs - they are complex and weirdly laid out.

-- Beware: wide open spaces and bad firing lines make Goat Heist and Lab Rats much harder than most other heists.
+- Beware: wide open spaces and bad firing lines make Goat Heist, Heat Street and Lab Rats much harder than most other heists.

 - If your group's playing Shadow Raid and you're lousy at stealth, haul bags back to the van.
 Hug the fence and crouch.